You Walk Past Friars Daily!

 Saturday Night Live

-Since 2010, our own Vanessa Bayer ’04 is killing it as a cast member of SNL and has branched out to movies with her fun role in Trainwreck
+From 2010-2017, our own Vanessa Bayer ’04 killed it as a cast member of SNL and has branched out to fun roles in comedic movies and writing children’s books

 “May the Odds be Ever in Your Favor“

-Friar Elizabeth Banks’ famous catchphrase in The Hunger Games movie franchise.
-We say she’s a “Pitch Perfect” Friar!
+That’s another Friar addition to our world (smile)!
+This is Friar Elizabeth Banks’ famous catchphrase in The Hunger Games movie franchise.
+We say she’s a “Pitch Perfect” Friar not afraid to ‘Press [Her] Luck’ (wink)

 Discovering the Cure to Cancer